Whoaa512/starred/README.md

 ## Rust

+- [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
+- [moonrepo/moon](https://github.com/moonrepo/moon) - A build system for the JavaScript ecosystem, written in Rust.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - mirrord lets you easily mirror traffic from your production environment to your development environment.
 - [rulex-rs/rulex](https://github.com/rulex-rs/rulex) - A new, portable, regular expression language
 - [neondatabase/neon](https://github.com/neondatabase/neon) - The serverless open source alternative to AWS Aurora Postgres.